StatCYK/Wahkon/README.md

 # Wahkon: A Statistically Principled Deep RKHS Superposition Network

-Code accompanying the STAIX 2026 paper
-*"[Wahkon: A Statistically Principled Deep RKHS Superposition Network.](https://openreview.net/pdf?id=pbHIU8XWtM)"*
+Code accompanying the First Conference on Statistics and Trustworthy AI for Cross (X)-Domain paper *"[Wahkon: A Statistically Principled Deep RKHS Superposition Network.](https://openreview.net/pdf?id=pbHIU8XWtM)"*

 This repository contains all scripts needed to reproduce the simulation